 Day 1 Paint Pots to Helmet Falls CG, 15.3 km, Elevation Gain 750 m, Elevation Loss 420 m, 3hrs 38 min.

-Covered the 2.6 km to Helmet Ochre Campground in under 30 minutes.
-This included a stop to tend to hotspot on my foot. .
+After the junction to Tumbling Creek CG I covered the 2.6 km to Helmet Ochre Campground in under 30 minutes.
+This included a stop to tend to hotspot on my foot.
 I had completed 6.2 km in 1.5 hrs and had 8 km to go.
 With a bit of luck I was on track to make it to the campground in under 4 hrs.